rohinimuralidharan/dx_denovo/docs/docker/docker_compose.md

-# Docker image deployment using Docker Compose \| HCL Digital Experience
+# Docker image deployment using Docker Compose

 This section presents availability of a new option to deploy HCL Digital Experience 9.5 Docker images for non-production using [Docker Compose](https://docs.docker.com/compose/).
 This approach streamlines deployment and configuration of HCL DX 9.5 components.
 For more information about Docker Compose, see the [Docker Compose documentation](https://docs.docker.com/compose/).